 Agree helps participants focus on what they would characterize as the “ideal” relationship and then move them to identify the challenges and barriers that are preventing the attainment of that ideal.
 This process proceeds in a way that is “soft on the people and hard on the problem.”
 In other words, the emphasis is not on who is to blame, but rather on how can the parties work together cooperatively to achieve their goals in the future.

 Where the workshop needs to focus on respect and civility, we often recommend an exercise in which the group develops a set of community norms of behavior, or “Workplace Charter” that everyone signs onto (e.g. coming to one another directly if there is an issue, speaking respectfully to and of one another, etc.).
 The Facilitator assists the team in identifying “Rocks in the Road” to achieving a better relationship.
 Some groups may decide to establish Task Teams to be responsible for implementing new processes – eg. Potluck lunches, adjustments to inter or intra-departmental communication pathways, changes to the physical environment, or access to equipment to reduce opportunities for friction, an agenda for meetings around shared responsibilities, opportunities to build awareness through job shadowing, team-building meetings, mentoring, etc.

 If the assessment identifies structural issues that are influencing workplace behaviour, we may design a segment on “Roles and Responsibilities”.
-The Facilitator assists the team in identifying an understanding of their respective roles within the team and expectations of each other.
+The Facilitator assists the team in identifying an understanding of their respective roles within the team and their expectations of each other.
 The focus of the “Rocks in the Road” may be on how to achieve effective workflow that respects each other’s time and accountabilities.
 The Facilitator assists by clarifying any gaps of understanding or misalignment of expectations.